In this Article

-Take some bubble wrap and cut it into different shapes big enough for the kids to stand on and stick them to the floor.
-The activity is meant to teach them different shapes in a fun way.
-Play some music and let the kids dance, hop and jump around over all the shapes, bursting the bubbles.
+Take some bubble wrap and cut it into different shapes big enough for your child to stand on and stick them on to the floor.
+The activity is meant to teach them about different shapes in a fun way.
+Play some music and let your kid dance, hop and jump around over all the shapes, bursting the bubbles.
 When the music stops, the kids have to tell you what shape they are standing on.

 4. The Missing Fruit

 You will need some plastic fruit that you can hide around the place and a few fruit cards that match the plastic fruit.
-Give the children one card to observe and then ask them to find the matching plastic fruit.
+Give your child one card to observe and then ask him to find the matching plastic fruit.

 5. Proposition Obstacle Course

 Set up the room to form a makeshift obstacle course.
-The children will need to follow instructions like “Crawl under the table.”
-“Climb over the chair.”
-In order to pass the course.
+Then ask your child to follow instructions that you give him.
+Your instructions should be like “Crawl under the table.”
+“Climb over the chair.” etc., in order to pass the course.

 Some outdoor activities for kindergarteners include: